 The sport pilot certificate was created with the aviation enthusiast and hobbyist in mind.
-It was partially developed to encourage more people to fly; the sport pilot certificate costs less to obtain than the customary private pilot license, and doesn't require a student to have an FAA medical certificate.
+It was developed, in part, to encourage more people to fly.
+The sport pilot certificate costs less to obtain than the customary private pilot license and doesn't require a student to have an FAA medical certificate.
 The requirements for a sport pilot certificate are substantially less than that of a private pilot certificate, but it comes with more limitations, as well.
-It's a license that is suitable for those pilots who want to fly light aircraft (including homebuilt or experimental aircraft) in the local area.
+It's a license that is suitable for pilots limited by time or budget, who want to fly light aircraft in the local area.

 Here are the steps to becoming a sport pilot: